jamesread/Vitae/README.md

 1. **Plan** your deployment - does it have an IP address, a vlan, which host will it be deployed to.
 What are the problems I hope this deployment will solve?

 1. **Visualize** - how the software relates to hardware, clusters, stacks, VMs, Containers, and their relationships, all without having to draw boxes.
-Click and browse a
-2.  built-in database of self hosted software.
+Click and browse abuilt-in database of self hosted software.
    1. Future idea: scan your network, or docker.sock, and build the diagram automatically.
    2. Future idea: "Enhance" - zoom in on portions of the diagram to show a single server, or single docker network.
    3. Future idea: easily toggle areas of the diagram, like VLANS, IP Addresses, etc.